Anonymous is the most famous hacktivist group in the world.

 For the hacktivist, hacktivism is an Internet-enabled strategy to exercise civil disobedience.

-They may include DDoS attacks, redirects, information theft and other form of sabotage.
+They may include DDoS attacks, redirects, information theft, and other sabotage forms.

 Not all of the activities are illegal, however.
-Some of them may be virtual sit-ins or demonstration, too.
+Some of them may be virtual sit-ins or demonstrations, too.

 Anonymous: what is it?